 We'll look at each Apple laptop option below.
 Further down this article we will also consider the iMac and Mac mini.

-Apple updated some of the MacBook Pro range in 2018 to add more power and efficiency thanks to new Intel chips, but the 13in models without Touch Bar are still using the 2017 components and aren't really worthy of their 'Pro' name.
-It's possible that Apple will be updating the non-Touch Bar 13in MacBook Pro at some point in the first half of 2019, so maybe hold off buying the lower-priced MacBook Pro options for now.
+Apple updated some of the MacBook Pro range in 2018 to add more power and efficiency thanks to new Intel chips, but the 13in models without Touch Bar are still using the 2017 components and aren't fully worthy of their 'Pro' name.

 Read our 2017 MacBook Pro 13-inch review for the non-Touch Bar version and our 2018 13in MacBook Pro review and our MacBook Pro comparison.